MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ## WinRT, Silverlight, and Other Platforms

 App Center doesn't currently support any other Windows platforms besides UWP, WPF, and WinForms.
 You can find more details about future Windows platform support in App Center in our [Windows Plan on Github](https://github.com/Microsoft/appcenter/blob/windows/specs/2019-04/Windows-Plan.md).
-If you have any feedback or feature requests, please leave your [feedback](../../../help.md).
+If you have any feedback or feature requests, please leave your feedback in the [App Center Github Repo](https://github.com/Microsoft/appcenter).